vib-bic-projects/202504_Isabel_NuclearClassification/README.md

 **Channel containing the nuclear marker for cell detection:** Here you should give the channel of the marker that will be enhanced and should be a number between 1 and 4

 **File suffix:** Here select the image file format.
-Should be .nd2
+Should be .nd2 When this is done a new folder called processed inside your data folder will be created containing the newly generated images.
+Those will be the ones you will have to import to your Qupath project

 ## 1. Qupath
 ### Creating a project
 1. Open Qupath
 2. File>Project>Create a project in an empty folder
-3. Drag your images into Qupath
+3. Drag your images into Qupath from the processed folder generated in the preceding section.

 ### ROI drawing
 4. Use any of the tools to draw your region of interest (ROI) in every image